-Fig: Natural Gas Production and Consumption by Region (2015)
+Figure: Natural Gas Production and Consumption by Region (2015)

-Nuclear Energy: Nuclear technology uses the energy released by splitting the atoms of certain elements.
-Today, the world produces as much electricity from nuclear energy as it did from all sources combined in the early years of nuclear power.
-Civil nuclear power can now boast 17,000 reactor years of experience and supplies almost 11.5% of global electricity needs, from reactors in 31 countries.
 In fact, through regional transmission grids, many more than those countries depend on nuclear-generated power.
 Now 31 countries host some 447 commercial nuclear power reactors with a total installed capacity of over 390,000 MWe.
-The power from nuclear plants is dispatchable on demand, it can be fairly quickly ramped-up, it contributes to clean air and low-CO2 objectives, it gives good voltage support for grid stability.
+The power from nuclear plants is dispatch able on demand, it can be fairly quickly ramped-up, it contributes to clean air and low-CO2 objectives, it gives good voltage support for grid stability.
 Reactors can be made to load-follow.
-These attributes are mostly not monetized in merchant markets, but have great value which is increasingly recognized where dependence on relatively unpredictable intermittent sources has grown.

-Fig: Nuclear Energy Consumption by Region(2015)
+Figure: Nuclear Energy Consumption by Region(2015)